MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 > Although you can enable early access updates in a production environment, we highly recommend that you create a copy of your production environment as a sandbox environment to try out the new features first.
 The updates can't be reverted after they've been enabled; therefore, if you test and validate the updates in a sandbox environment before enabling them in a production environment, you can determine the impact they'll have on users in your organization.
 >
 > Be sure to:
-> - Learn about the Dynamics 365 [release plan](https://aka.ms/Dynamics365ReleasePlan) and Power Platform [release plan](https://aka.ms/PowerPlatformReleasePlan), and the new features available for early access.
+> - Learn about the Dynamics 365 [release plan](https://aka.ms/Dynamics365ReleasePlan) and Microsoft Power Platform [release plan](https://aka.ms/PowerPlatformReleasePlan), and the new features available for early access.
 > - Review [Prepare for a release wave](#prepare-for-a-release-wave).
 > - Validate and test the updates in a sandbox environment before rolling out to production.